hoon0661/schooldb/README.md

 ## Input Validation

 #### All inputs must be not null nor empty.
-If any input doesn't meet its validation, IllegalArgumentException is thrown with its correspoinding message.
+If any input doesn't meet its validation, IllegalArgumentException is thrown with its corresponding message.

 | Parameter | Type     | validation                       |
 | :-------- | :------- | :-------------------------------- |